MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/genericsandendcapsulation/README.md

-> functional interface takes two parameters, Java has to figure out what they represent.
-The first one will always be the instance of the object for instance methods.
-Any others are to be method parameters.
+> Some functional interface takes two parameters; Java should know which is instance or parameter.
+First one is instance and another one is parameter.

-### CALLING CONSTRUCTORS
+### Calling Constructors
-* A constructor reference is a special type of method reference that uses new instead of a method, and it instantiates an object.
-  It is common for a constructor reference to use a Supplier
+* We usually use Supplier.

 ![img_5.png](imgs/img_5.png)